 Me … less than a month ago at the Alhambra.
 I wonder how many people over the centuries sat on this ledge to gaze out over the Albayzin.
-Adding to my last post, ‘sunny places,’ these are images taken by my son on his IPhone …
+Adding to my last post, and my images … ‘sunny places,’ these are images taken by my son on his IPhone …

 Me … less than a month ago at the Alhambra.
 I wonder how many people over the centuries sat on this ledge to gaze out over the Albayzin.
-Adding to my last post, ‘sunny places,’ these are images taken by my son on his IPhone …
+Adding to my last post, and my images … ‘sunny places,’ these are images taken by my son on his IPhone …

 This is the fifth and final part of a short story inspired during a recent visit to Spain.
 If you enjoyed the read, and are so inspired, please leave me some much needed feedback in the comment section.
 I’m happy to return the favour, and will soon do reviews again.
 If you have come here for the first time, you might want to scroll down the home page to get to ‘part one’ of the short story, posted on April 30th.
 Thanks you dear readers who followed the evolving narrative, and those of you who left comments and/or pressed the ‘like’ button.